 According to the group, public market managers are already well ahead of their private market peers in developing governance and operating models that meet these higher diligence standards.

-The whitepaper argued that private market managers must now invest strategically in their own operating platforms, technology systems, and governance frameworks if they are to retain the confidence of institutional investors such as super funds.
+The white paper said that private market managers must now invest strategically in their own operating platforms, technology systems, and governance frameworks if they are to retain the confidence of institutional investors such as super funds.

-“It is therefore incumbent on private market managers to use this moment to gain efficiencies in their operating models whilst also facilitating better investment decision-making,” it said.
+“It is therefore incumbent on private market managers to use this moment to gain efficiencies in their operating models while also facilitating better investment decision-making,” it said.

 “This is the opportunity to make hay while the sun is still shining on private markets.”